-K. Waiver of 2020 RMD - In spite of the general rules described above, no beneficiary life expectancy payments are required for calendar year 2020.
-In addition, if the five-year rule applies to a Roth IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020.
-For example, if a Roth IRA owner died in 2017, the beneficiary's five-year period ends in 2023 instead of 2022.
+L. Waiver of 2020 RMD - Life expectancy payments for beneficiaries were waived for calendar year 2020.
+In addition, if the five-year rule applies to a Roth IRA with respect to any decedent, the five-year period is determined without regard to calendar year 2020 because of this waiver.
+For example, if a Roth IRA owner died in 2019, the beneficiary's five-year period ends in 2025 instead of 2024.